mnot/I-D/httpbis-retry/draft.md

 --- note_Note_to_Readers

+This document is not intended for publication as an RFC in its current form; rather, it only attempts to capture current discussion and suggest ways forward.

 The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/httpbis-retry>.

 The most recent (often, unpublished) draft is at <https://mnot.github.io/I-D/httpbis-retry/>.

 Recent changes are listed at <https://github.com/mnot/I-D/commits/gh-pages/httpbis-retry>.

 --- middle